AllramEst83/Neuron.Nexus/README.md

 2. **Set Up appsettings.DEV.json**: Follow the instructions above to set up the `appsettings.DEV.json` file.
 3. **Build and Run**: Use your preferred development environment to build and run the application.

+## GitHub Build Action

+This repository includes an automated build action that performs the following tasks:

+- **Builds** the .NET MAUI application into an .aab file suitable for Android distribution.
+- **Signs** the .aab file with the appropriate credentials to ensure authenticity.
+- **Publishes** the signed .aab file to AppCenter, allowing for streamlined distribution and testing.

+This build action simplifies the development workflow and ensures that the application is consistently built and ready for deployment.
+Refer to the repository's build configuration files for specific details on how this process is configured.

 ## License

 Please refer to the repository's license file for information on licensing.

 ## Contributing

-Feel free to contribute to the project by opening issues, creating pull requests, or suggesting new features. below is a list of Features and Bugs.
+Feel free to contribute to the project by opening issues, creating pull requests, or suggesting new features.
+Below is a list of Features and Bugs.

 ## Features and Bugs to be Fixed